 4 oral hygiene tips from Dr. Michael Boisson, your friendly dentist in the Peace

 Spring has sprung!
 Don’t forget to add your teeth to the list of things that need a spring cleaning!
-Contact our Grand Prairie dental clinic to book an appointment for a cleaning and exam.
+Contact our Grande Prairie dental clinic to book an appointment for a cleaning and exam.
 Read on to learn more about how you can keep your teeth healthy in between visits.

 The importance of good oral hygiene